samuellembke/drizzle-edge-pg-proxy-client/docker/README.md

 ## Quick Start

-1. Create a `.env` file in the `docker` directory with your configuration:
+1. Create a `.env` file in the repository root with your configuration:

 ```env
 AUTH_TOKEN=your-secret-token